 The Connections Scheme is one of the world’s largest celebrations of Youth Theatre.
 Produced by the National Theatre Learning Department, Connections was established in the mid-1990s as a response to a demand for new plays by highly respected contemporary writers for young people to perform.

 In each cycle of Connections, the National Theatre commissions a number of new plays.
 Playwrights previously featured in the project include Dario Fo, Jackie Kay, Judy Upton, Andy Hamilton, Sarah Daniels, Sharman Macdonald, Bryony Lavery, Ali Clark and Mark Ravenhill.
 Hundreds of youth theatre and school groups from around the UK, Ireland and, increasingly, abroad apply to take part.
 Those selected (currently around 200) are asked to choose one text from the portfolio of plays that the National Theatre has provided.

 Productions that result from the first phase of the Connections programme transfer to other venues, appearing within a series of regional festivals across the country.
 Some 12 productions nationally are presented in a final festival of work on the stages of the National Theatre.

-As directors of young people, students on this course select a new play and produce it with a youth company.
-Some productions also transfer to other venues.
-This work is likely to be tough, challenging and creative, and it calls for artistic and strategic decisions geared to the selection of a particular piece for a specific context.
-Students on this course will make choices about rehearsal techniques and staging possibilities, and will oversee the pragmatics of production, continually interacting with the members of the company to ensure that they are developing both as young artists and as responsible members of a project for a public performance.
+As part of the Connections programme, as directors of young people, you will select a new play and produce it with a youth company.
+You may also transfer it to another venue.
+This work is likely to be challenging and creative and it calls for artistic and strategic decisions geared to the selection of a particular piece for a specific context.
+You will make choices about rehearsal techniques and staging possibilities, and will oversee the pragmatics of production, continually interacting with the members of the company to ensure that they are developing both as young artists and as responsible members of a project for a public performance.